Classroom design tips that impact teachers

 There’s more to classrooms than just being a space where students gather to listen to teachers.
-In fact, even its design can play a part in influencing the entire learning process.
+Design plays a key part in influencing the entire learning process.

 According to Owlcation, classrooms can impact everything—from productivity, to student engagement.
 The same can be said for teachers, too.
 Previously on Envoplan, we discussed how a creatively-designed room with readily available tools can help teachers feel more confident about their workspace, thus establishing a better learning environment for all.
 But of course, the benefits don’t end there.